skrattaren/apf.rst/apf.rst

   The idea that stones with holes in them are magical first appeared in "`Guards!
-Guards!`_" On the Discworld, they were first called 'dobby stones' in the "`Thieves' Guild Diary`_", after a con-man called Dobby Stone.
+Guards!`_" On the Discworld, they were first called 'dobby stones' in the **Thieves' Guild Diary**, after a con-man called Dobby Stone.

   Here on Roundworld, "dobby stones" are hollow stones with a hole in the top, into which are poured offerings of milk to spirits.
 In Scotland they